Austria Entry Requirements

 Visa Required

-How to Apply: Apply at the Austrian embassy/consulate or an authorised visa centre in your country of residence; first appointment within 15 calendar days, processing usually 5–15 days.
-Requires biometric data, travel insurance (€30,000), proof of accommodation, funds and onward ticket.
+How to Apply: Apply at the Austrian embassy or visa center in your country of residence up to six months and no later than 15 calendar days before travel.
+Provide biometric data, travel health insurance, proof of funds and accommodation.

 Arrival Process